AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 ```

-This Dockerfile is similar to the frontend Dockerfile.
-It sets the working directory, copies the files, installs the dependencies, and exposes port 3000 for the backend application.
+This Dockerfile is similar to the front-end Dockerfile.
+It sets the working directory, copies the files, installs the dependencies, and exposes port 3000 for the back-end application.

 ### Nginx dockerfile